 If you notice that there are some jobs that haven’t found any takers yet, analyze why and start building skills in your reach.
-For example, if the offer requires a specific knowledge in a particular subject, it’s a great way to gain experience and to test your abilities in that subject.
+For example, if the offer requires specific knowledge in a particular subject.
+It’s a great way to gain experience and to test your abilities in that subject.

 Once you have had a look at what goes on in the market, start by describing in clear and concise words what it is that you are offering by using words that normally come up in offers.

 However, don’t just say that you offer to write up an article for $30, state what the client is in for.
-For example if you are a content writer, explain that when writing up your content you understand the importance of SEO, quality and are a fast learner in understanding various different industry activities.
+For example, if you are a content writer, explain that when writing up your content you understand the importance of SEO, quality, and are a fast learner in understanding various different industrial activities.

-When you give important advantages that you potential clients can expect from you, it will help gaining a few attention.
+When you give important advantages that your potential clients can expect from you, it will help to gain a few attention.

-Probably one of the most well-known freelancer website out there, this is an extremely dynamic platform where many offers are published on a daily basis.
+Probably one of the most well-known freelancer websites out there, this is an extremely dynamic platform where many offers are published on a daily basis.

-However, note that long-term contracts are rare, but it is a good starting point to be visible and get your first clients.
+However, note that long-term contracts are rare, but it is a good starting point to be visible and get your first clients as new freelancers.

 This is another platform where you can offer a wide range of services and very ideal to find your first client.
 On this platform, the idea is to offer simple and fast tasks (known as “gigs” which start at a fee of $5 then you are able to add in “extras” for more services.